 Some brands need to have more than just their name as part of their brand identity.
 A client might ask you to include a slogan or office location(s) as well.

-You can balance out different sections of text by applying an A, B, C rule.
+You can balance out different sections while designing with type by applying an A, B, C rule.
 A is the company name, and should be the largest heading.
 B is a sub-heading, for the next largest and next most important piece of information.
 The C heading is the smallest and least important piece of text.

-So in this example, 'The Hotel Company' is A, 'New York London Paris' is B, and 'World-Class Service Since 1952' is C.
+So in this example of how to create a typography logo, 'The Hotel Company' is A, 'New York London Paris' is B, and 'World-Class Service Since 1952' is C.

 All the text is set in Arial Bold and Regular.
 Increasing the Tracking (the space between all the letters) also increases the legibility of the logo and gives the letters some room to breathe.